Ezekiel 28:20-24

 God displays His glory by judging malicious neighboring hostility: the Lord proves Himself holy among the nations and removes the briers and thorns that have wounded His people.

-Ezekiel 28:20-24 (WEB)
+Ezekiel 28:20-24 (BSB)

-20 Yahweh’s word came to me, saying,
+20 Then the word of the LORD came to me, saying,

 God displays His glory by judging malicious neighboring hostility: the LORD proves Himself holy among the nations and removes the briers and thorns that have wounded His people.